kreier/benchmark/CoreMark/README.md

 | Xeon X5550             |    13643 |     |
 | Xeon X5550 16 threads  |   124634 |     |

 It does not run on ESP8266 yet.
+Look at solution from [ochrin](https://github.com/ochrin/coremark)

 Bluepill STM32F103C8T6 only with ST-Link V2 programmer.